ChrstphrHll/npc_gen/students/Gina Grandius.md

   int: 6
   str: 12
   wis: 11
-track: Exploration
-trait: I blow up at the slightest insult.
-trait1: Absentminded
-trait2: Libidinous
 year: 3
+guild: Alderden
+partyID: 24
 ---
 # Gina Grandius
 ---
 ### Description
 - 3rd year Tiefling Monk in Alderden
-- straight platinum hair that's loose around the shoulders, Red eyes, and Yellow skin
+- straight platinum hair that's loose around the shoulders, Purple eyes, and Yellow skin
 - Is Absentminded and Libidinous, and has Endurance as their ideal

 ### Organizations